NexusMutual/docs/docs/developers/contracts/Pool.md

 ## Events

-- `Payout(address indexed to, address indexed assetAddress, uint amount)`: Emitted when a payout is made to a claimant.
+- `Payout(address to, address assetAddress, uint amount)`: Emitted when a payout is made to a claimant.
-- `DepositReturned(address indexed to, uint amount)`: Emitted when a deposit amount is returned to a user.
+- `AssetsTransferredToSwapOperator(address assetAddress, uint amount)`: Emitted when assets are sent to the SwapOperator for a swap.
+- `AssetsTransferredToSafe(address assetAddress, uint amount)`: Emitted when assets are sent to the Safe multisig.
+- `MCRUpdated(uint mcr, uint desiredMCR, uint mcrFloor, uint mcrETHWithGear, uint totalSumAssured)`: Emitted when the MCR is recalculated.

 ## Integration Guidelines